Voltage reduction: Electric utilities

 Conversely increasing the voltage may increase power demand from the resistive loads.
 Again, the thermostat-controlled resistive loads will react differently, but it is clear that it will cost a customer more to turn on that incandescent reading lamp with higher voltage than it would at a lower voltage.
-Of course this is assuming that the customer is satisfied with dimmer light, otherwise the customer can replace the light bulbs with ones of higher wattage to provide sufficient lighting.
-In today's modern world many light fixtures, including the ones with LED type bulbs, are dimmable.
+Many light fixtures, including the ones with LED type bulbs, are dimmable.
 Therefore at lower voltage the dimmer will be turned up and at higher voltage it will be turned down, resulting in the same lumens being generated by the light fixture, hence no energy savings will take place.
-A good comparison of methodology of lowering the voltage to save energy is to draw a parallel with lowering the water pressure to save water.
-The washing machine will have to fill to the same level, it will just take longer; the toilet tank will fill to the same level, etc. Irrelevant of the pressure the customer will have to use all the necessary water to get the desirable results.
-There will be short-term savings because the lawn will not get sufficiently watered, but the customer will eventually notice this and will adjust the valves, watering duration or the number of sprinkler heads to compensate for the lower pressure.